 - 1. Students whose address of residence lies within the published boundaries of the District. - 2.
-Siblings of students currently enrolled at the Charter School. - 3.
-Children of KIPP LA regular, non-temporary employees (as long as that number does not exceed 10% of total enrollment).
+Siblings of students currently enrolled at the Charter School.

+3. Children of KIPP LA regular employees, which includes anyone who is employed by KIPP LA Schools, except temporary employees (as long as that number does not exceed 10% of total enrollment).

 Students currently attending the Charter School are exempt from the lottery per Education Code Section 47605(d)(2)(B).